 Alyssandra was nominated twice for the Earl Girls Award for Outstanding Lighting Design Barrymore Awards in 2019.
 One for her work on Completeness at Theatre Exile, and one for The Color Purple at Theatre Horizon.
 The latter won in six categories, including Outstanding Overall Production of a Musical.

-Alyssandra was nominated for her first Ostrander Award for Best Lighting Design of a Drama.
+Alyssandra was nominated for an Ostrander Award for Best Lighting Design of a Drama.
 Aly spent two weeks in Memphis in May 2019 designing The Parchman Hour.

 In their Bonaly review, both Elaina and Hannah had a lot of praise to share, saying respectively, "the design was delightfully restrained, and she saved the pop for the final moment of the play" and "the lighting was noticeably excellent.
 In the way that good lighting design also is sometimes unnoticeable."
 Read their full conversation here.